arpitmx/Sigmo-Android/README.md

 Sigmo is an android app made for music aggregation and synced music on top of spotify!

 #### See which songs your friends are listening!
 Connect with friends and listen together!
 Monthly analysis of listened songs and features like timeline and playbacktime of songs at a given day!
-Make room, invite , listen together in sync!
+Make room, invite , listen together!

 # In-app walkthrough :